Is not this the fast that I choose: to loose the bonds of injustice,

 the glory of the Lord shall be your rearguard.

 Today is Ash Wednesday, which marks the beginning of the season of Lent.
 God calls us to observe a holy Lent through assessment, penitence, discipline and renewal, using the classical church practices of prayer, fasting and almsgiving.
-Historically, the Church has set aside Lent as a time of intense catechesis (instruction and formation in preparation for baptism for the catechumens, traditionally called and enrolled as the “elect” after Ash Wednesday), and a season of detachment, spiritual purification, and enlightenment for all Christians.
+Historically, the Church has set aside Lent as a time of intense catechesis (instruction and formation in preparation for baptism) for new believers, and a season of detachment, spiritual purification, and enlightenment for all Christians.
 Notice that prayer, fasting, almsgiving, even catechetical formation, are external practices.
 As we do, so shall we be.
-External practices develop internal dispositions, detached from unhealthy, unworthy, or even unnecessary attachments or addictions.
+External practices develop internal dispositions, detached from unhealthy, unworthy, or even unnecessary attachments.

 Prayer is emphasized during Lent.
 When asked how to improve one’s prayer time, Thomas Merton is said to have responded, “Take the time.”
 Simply take the time to pray regularly, and you will become more prayerful.

 Fasting is emphasized during Lent.
 Bodily pleasures, while not wrong in and of themselves, can become domineering.
 We fast from bodily pleasures so that the deeper spiritual hungers will arise.
 Live a fasted life while remembering and helping others less fortunate than ourselves.

 Almsgiving is emphasized during Lent.
 In giving alms we acknowledge that the things we own are ultimately gifts from God.
 The right of private property carries a responsibility for the common good.
 We participate in that reality by generously and joyfully giving alms, again, for the sake of others.